rad-1/cypress-automation/README.md

 ## Running the Tests

-1. Navigate to your root directory and open Cypress:
+1. Navigate to the root of your project and open Cypress:

     if Local Cypress Installation:
     ~~~ sh